(Coauthored with Lekha Chakraborty and MD Azharuddin Khan)

 The few populist announcements that are on board (including the additional relief of Rs 4,000 promised to the beneficiaries of the Pradhan Mantri Kisan Samman Nidhi yojana, and the waiver of outstanding loans taken by weavers) can derail the prudent public finances of the state.

 As of now, the fiscal indicators of Karnataka are well within the fiscal rules framework.
 Although public debt is on the rise, it is within the 20% threshold limit in terms of GSDP.
 How the Fifteenth Finance Commission’s decision on tax transfers and grants-in-aid will affect Karnataka’s state finances—given its stagnant revenue buoyancy—is something that will be interesting to look forward to.

-The authors are Professor at NIPFP and also Visiting Professor, American University, and Reserarch Fellows, NIPFP.
+Lekha Chakraborty is Professor at NIPFP and also Visiting Professor, American University, Jannet Jacob and MD Azharuddin Khan are Reserarch Fellows, NIPFP.

 The views expressed in the post are those of the author only.
 No responsibility for them should be attributed to NIPFP.

 This article was published in the Financial Express on August 16, 2019.